 Memorial donations may be made to St. Anthony of Padua School, 307 Gower Street, Greenville SC 29611 and Greenville Area Parkinsons Society, 40 John McCarroll Way, Greenville SC 29607.

-To send flowers to Diane "Dede" Rose (Pinasco) Collins' family, please visit our floral section.
+To send flowers to Diane "Dede" Rose (Pinasco) Collins' family, please visit our floral store.